x-77-x/SphereServer-0.51x/README.md

 <b>[ISSUE 03]</b><BR>
 -COLORED SYSMESSAGE, that lil sphere im using has it... looks like this SRC.SYSMESSAGE #0033,3, You have gained a reward!
 -COLORED SPEECH?!
-SRC.SAY #0033,3, I talk in color!
+SRC.SAY #0033,3, I talk in color!  (like Lil Sphere)

 ![alt text](http://dragonsoftime.com/junk/coloredsysmessage.png)